Menu

 The complexities of drug dependency and its impacts on mental and physical well-being requires a comprehensive approach to addiction treatment that is led by a multidisciplinary team.
 Addiction is profoundly personal, affecting each person uniquely, emphasising the importance of custom-tailored treatment plans and durations.
 During your time in treatment, you will be exposed to a variety of therapies, both individual and in groups, as well as experiencing complementary therapies that offer more of a somatic experience to support your recovery.

-Aftercare
+Aftercare planning

-During the final week of your treatment, you'll collaborate with your lead therapist to develop a customised Relapse Prevention Plan, tailored to assist you in avoiding relapses and establishing a robust strategy for your ongoing recovery.
+During the final week of your treatment, you'll collaborate with your lead therapist to develop a customised relapse prevention plan, tailored to assist you in avoiding relapses and establishing a robust strategy for your ongoing recovery.
 Additionally, you'll be provided with a personalised aftercare plan, ensuring you receive ongoing world-class professional support throughout your wellness journey.

 The answer to this question is twofold.
 Firstly, these medications do exist to serve a purpose, and when prescribed properly, and used as directed, can be very helpful in addressing a wide variety of issues and illnesses.
 Secondly, many general practitioners or internal medicine doctors do not have education or experience specific to addiction; this means that they may overprescribe, and not know to warn patients about the addiction potential of certain medications.